Top 15 Places To Visit In Antigua: From Nelson’s Dockyard To Devil’s Bridge

 Photo: K Danko / Wikimedia Commons / Image For Representation Only

-One of the most scenic spots in Antigua, Half Moon Bay is a hidden gem on the island’s southeastern coast.
+One of the most scenic places in Antigua tourist places list, Half Moon Bay is a hidden gem on the island’s southeastern coast.
 Renowned for its crescent beach, crystal-clear waters, and pink sand beach, it offers tourists a serene escape from the more crowded beaches.
 Half Moon Bay is a protected national park, so it’s the perfect spot for sunbathing, snorkelling, and swimming.
 The calm, shallow waters on one side of the bay are perfect for families, and the windier side is favoured by surfers looking for action.

 4. Devil’s Bridge National Park